Home » Culture » Castanyada: What it is and how we celebrate the Catalan Halloween

 A person holding chestnuts in her hands

 So that’s how we celebrate the most horrific night of the year: eating chestnuts and panellets!
-If you come to Catalonia during La Castanyada, don’t forget to try them and let us know if you’ve liked them.
+If you come to Catalonia during La Castanyada, remember to try them and let us know if you like them.

 Coming to Catalonia in October or November?